Gems TV (UK): Channels and hours

 On 21 July 2010, Gems TV began broadcasting on Fiver again and available on Freeview, where it had ceased broadcasting on 16 June 2010 before the sale of Gems TV UK Limited to The Colourful Company Group.

 On 27 July 2010, Gems TV received an LCN slot on Freeview channel 43, timeshared with Quest on Mux A, in addition to the simulcast on Fiver.
-The channel extended its broadcasting hours from 8am-2am to 6am-2am.
-Hours were later increased to 24 hours a day, and live auctions are broadcast on Freeview 43 between 1am and 11am.
+The channel extended its broadcasting hours from 8 am-2 am to 6 am-2 am.
+Hours were later increased to 24 hours a day, and live auctions are broadcast on Freeview 43 between 1 am and 11 am.
 On 31 October 2010, Gems TV ceased simulcasting as part of the teleshopping block on Fiver.

 On 20 February 2011, Gems TV began simulcasting on STV in Scotland, under the name of Genuine Gemstone Jewellery.
 The teleshopping block was transmitted for 1 hour, from midnight.

-On 24 February 2011, Gems TV temporarily secured airtime on The Big Deal which was broadcasting for 24 hours a day in post-digital switchover areas, and from 5 to 6am in pre-digital switchover areas.
+On 24 February 2011, Gems TV temporarily secured airtime on The Big Deal which was broadcasting for 24 hours a day in post-digital switchover areas, and from 5 to 6 am in pre-digital switchover areas.
 Broadcasting hours expanded to 24 hours in the remaining parts of the UK on 2 March 2011, when an eighth full stream was created on Mux C. The broadcasts on The Big Deal ended in April 2011.

-On 30 June 2011, Gems TV began broadcasting 24 hours a day on Freeview channel 43 after acquiring a new stream on Mux C. As the main Gems TV service was available to Freeview users on 5* between 9am and 1pm through a commercial arrangement with Channel 5, channel 43 transmitted Jewellery Maker between 9am and 1pm and Gems TV at other times.
+On 30 June 2011, Gems TV began broadcasting 24 hours a day on Freeview channel 43 after acquiring a new stream on Mux C. As the main Gems TV service was available to Freeview users on 5* between 9 am and 1 pm through a commercial arrangement with Channel 5, channel 43 transmitted Jewellery Maker between 9 am and 1 pm and Gems TV at other times.
 The arrangement was later switched such that the 5* block carried Jewellery Maker and channel 43 carried Gems TV at all times.

 On 4 November 2020, the channel moved to channel 44 on Freeview as part of a move up where every channel from channel 24 to 54 on the platform moved up one place to allow BBC Four to move to channel 24 in Scotland due to new Ofcom rules regarding certain PSB channels requiring greater prominence on EPGs.

 As of February 2023, as part of a wider business review and restructure, GEMPORIA took the decision to reduce their live broadcasting hours to 07:00-23:00 daily, playing repeats of shows from earlier in day during the hours of 23:00-07:00.